Norah Lofts

 Norah Ethel Lofts (née Robinson; 27 August 1904 – 10 September 1983) was a 20th-century British writer.
 She also wrote under the pen names Peter Curtis and Juliet Astley.
-She wrote more than fifty books specialising in historical fiction, but she also wrote some mysteries, short stories and non-fiction.
+She wrote more than fifty books.
+Although specializing in historical fiction and "known for her effective use of English history" in her work, she also wrote some mysteries, short stories and non-fiction.
 Many of her novels, including her Suffolk Trilogy, follow the history of specific houses and their residents over several generations.